 Additionally, more casual users might be disappointed that Dropbox only offers 2 GB of free storage, while many other cloud providers offer higher limits

 As I go through the various Dropbox alternatives, I’m going to order them roughly by how popular they are.
-That is, I’ll start with some mainstream alternatives like Google Drive and then get into some smaller, more niche-specific cloud storage services.
+That is, I’ll start with some mainstream alternatives like Google One and then get into some smaller, more niche-specific cloud storage services.

 Sound good?
 Let’s dive in.

-- Price for Paid Plans: Paid plans start at just $1.99 per month for up to 100 GB
+- Price for paid plans: Paid plans start at just $1.99 per month for up to 100 GB.

 Like Google, Microsoft is another company you might have heard of.
 Their OneDrive plan is cloud storage that’s built right into Windows (and pre-installed on all Windows 10 PCs).
 If you’re a Windows user, it’s a viable alternative.
 But if you’re on Mac, there’s less incentive to go with OneDrive.